 King Street West Toronto

 One of the oldest streets in the city, King Street West was once the heart of Toronto’s textile industry and lined with industrial buildings and warehouses.
 Known today as the Fashion District, the ever-changing area has a steady hustle and bustle, both day and night.

-Stretching from Spadina Avenue to Bathurst Street, the neighbourhood is home to so much more than trendy King West restaurants.
+Stretching from Spadina Avenue to Bathurst Street, King West Village is a trendy neighbourhood, which is home to so much more than its flashy King West restaurants.
 The area has a reputation for its popular bars and clubs, stylish fashion and lifestyle retailers, esteemed creative agencies, chic residential condo buildings as well as a number of important venues, including the TIFF Bell Lightbox, the Royal Alexandra Theatre, the Princess of Wales Theatre and Roy Thomson Hall.

 On King Street West, you can satisfy a craving for any meal, any time of the day.
 From low-key comfort foods to contemporary fine-dining, there are many King West restaurants that have emerged as favourites among Toronto foodies.